Urban One: Early years

+Further expansion

-In February 2001, Radio One purchased rival company Blue Chip Broadcasting for approximately $135 million ($45 million cash with the remainder in stock).
+In 2001, Radio One expanded into 22 markets, with 18 million listeners, making it the nation's largest urban-market radio broadcasting company.
+In February, Radio One purchased rival company Blue Chip Broadcasting for approximately $135 million ($45 million cash with the remainder in stock).
 The purchase included 15 radio stations owned and operated by Cincinnati-based Blue Chip in Ohio, Minnesota and Kentucky.
 Earlier that month, Radio One had also purchased another Dallas radio station for $52.5 million.
 In June 2001, Radio One purchased Georgia radio station WPEZ-FM from US Broadcasting for $55 million.

+In January 2004, Radio One launched the TV One cable network in a joint venture with Comcast.

-In 2004, Radio One purchased KRTS-FM in Houston for approximately $72.5 million in cash, giving it three stations in the Houston market.
-Also in 2004, Radio One purchased country station WSNJ in Bridgeton, New Jersey, for $35 million.
-It had been on the air since 1937 and family-owned by the Ed and Katherine Bold family for over 50 years.
+In February, Radio One purchased country station WSNJ in Bridgeton, New Jersey, for $35 million; it had been on the air since 1937 and family-owned by the Ed and Katherine Bold family for over 50 years.
+The company would also purchase KRTS-FM in Houston for approximately $72.5 million in cash, giving it three stations in the Houston market.

+In November 2004, Radio One acquired a 53% stake in Reach Media, a Texas-based media company owned by radio host Tom Joyner, for $56.1 million in cash and stock.

+From 2006 through the beginning of 2008, Radio One sold nearly $150 million in assets, primarily underperforming radio stations.

+Radio One would reach a peak of owning over 70 stations in 22 markets by 2007, becoming the largest African-American-owned-and-operated broadcast company in the US.
+In January of that year, Radio One purchased GIANT magazine for $275,000.

+However, that same year, Radio One would sell ten stations to Main Line Broadcasting for approximately $76 million in cash.
+The stations sold were in Radio One's markets with the smallest African American populations.
+The sale decreased the number of Radio One's stations from 71 to 61.